thegrommet/apilog/README.md

 Grommet ApiLog
 ==============

-Magento module for logging SOAP and XMLRPC requests.
+Magento module for logging SOAP and XMLRPC requests made to Magento's API.
 An admin interface is provided to view logged requests.

 Supported API types: